 HO802 Educational institutions will have a greater responsibility for housing provision for their students.
 This may take the form of flexible arrangements with local authorities and other housing providers in their areas.
 Extra funding will allow more provision of student housing on campus sites where appropriate or in purpose-built or refurbished accommodation.
 Rents would be set by rent officers to ensure that prospective students are not deterred from study by high housing costs.

-HO804 The Green Party supports the provision of CoHousing as a means of fostering a greater sense of community and mutual support, with its mixture of public and private space.
+HO804 Promote cohousing as a means of fostering a greater sense of community and mutual support, with its mixture of public and private space.
 Those who might particularly benefit from this include lone parents and older people.
-Suitable sheltered accommodation, where possible with these design principles in mind, will be provided by local authorities in association with housing associations, health authorities, charitable and community organisations for the housing of more vulnerable members of society, in particular women and others threatened with violence, the older people and infirm, those with learning difficulties and persons recovering from drug or alcohol abuse (see SW501 and DU411).
+Suitable sheltered accommodation, where possible with these design principles in mind, will be provided by local authorities in association with housing associations, health authorities, charitable and community organisations for the housing of more vulnerable members of society, in particular women and others threatened with violence, the older people and infirm, those with learning difficulties and persons with recovering from drug or alcohol dependency (see SW501 and DU411).

 What We Stand For